openshift/hive/docs/using-hive.md

   replicas: 3
 ```

-If the Availability Zones are not configured in the `MachinePool`, then all of the AZs in the region will be used and a `MachineSet` resource will be created in all of the AZs.
+If the Availability Zones are not configured in the `MachinePool`, then all of the AZs in the region will be used and a `MachineSet` resource will be created for each AZ.

 #### Auto-scaling